lia54/QualGent_Evaluation/report.md

 - `TinyLlama/TinyLlama-1.1B-Chat-v1.0`: As the name suggests, TinyLlama is a very small model, ideal for quick testing and situations where minimal memory and computation are paramount.
 While its performance may not match the larger models, its speed on CPU is a definite advantage.

+- `meta-llama/Llama-3.1-8B-Instruct`: A larger model from LLama use to generate text.

 - `stabilityai/stablelm-2-zephyr-1_6b`: This is a very small, 1.6 billion parameter model from Stability AI, trained on 2 trillion tokens.
 It's designed to be efficient and perform well in resource-constrained environments.

 - `distilbert-base-uncased`: DistilBERT is a distilled version of BERT (Bidirectional Encoder Representations from Transformers), meaning it's a smaller, faster version trained to mimic the behavior of the larger BERT model.
 BERT revolutionized NLP by understanding context from both left-to-right and right-to-left in a sentence.
 DistilBERT retains about 97% of BERT's performance while being 40% smaller and 60% faster.
 It is well-suited for tasks like text classification, sentiment analysis, named entity recognition, and question answering.